sascha2schroeder/popEye/materials/Cleaning.md

 - Trials with item IDs that are not included in the stimulus file.
 That is, if you just want to analyze a subset of your trials (e.g., because you have run several experiments in the same session), you can simply exclude them by not including them in the stimulus file.
 - Trials that are explicitly specified by `skip.item` (based on the item ID) or `skip.trial` (based on the trial ID).
 - Trials that have been repeated during data collection (e.g., in EyeTrack in order to recalibrate).
-- If a trial comprises less than 3 fixations.
+- If a trial comprises less than 3 valid fixations.
 - If a trial comprises sample data with negative x and y values (indicating problems with the calibration).
 - If more 25% of the sample data are missing (indicating severe tracker loss).